adafruit/Adafruit_nRF52_Arduino/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Serial Log**
-Serial output when IDE's Debug Mode Level to 1 or 2
+Serial output when IDE's Debug Mode Level to 1 or 2 as attached txt file